Bangor University F.C.

 In the BUCS competitions they have numerous teams - and currently fields a first, second, third & Women's team in this competition.
-The first team compete in the BUCS Mars Northern 3A League after winning the 4A league in the 2012–13 season.
-The second & third team both compete in the BUCS Mars Northern 6C League.
+The first team compete in the BUCS Aldi Northern 4A League after winning the 4A league in the 2012–13 season.
+The second compete in the BUCS Aldi Northern 7a League.
 The Women's team now compete in the BUCS Mars Women's 3A league after winning the 3B league in the 2012–2013 season.

+Each year the first teams from Prifysgol Bangor University and Aberystwyth University compete in a highly contested Varsity match as one of many sport fixtures between the two Welsh universities.
+Most recently in 2025, Bangor absolutely embarrassed Aberystwyth in a devastatingly dominant performance which may stop the opposition playing ever again as the away team were sent packing after a heavy 3-0 loss.

 The club is the largest in the University's Athletic Union.